sparsh-ai/recohut/03-processing/kafka/lab-kafka-nyctaxi/README.md

 ## Objective

-In this lab, we will use Faust in Kafka Streams to process the taxi data in real-time and consumer it via Python consumer instance.
+In this lab, we will use Faust in Kafka Streams to process the taxi data in real-time and consume it via Python consumer instance.